Therapy for Stress, Anxiety, and Worry in Palm Harbor

 A well-balanced diet and regular exercise, as well as engaging in self-care (e.g., walks on the beach, coffee with a friend, meditation, relaxation exercises), can go a long way to reducing your chronic stress and helping you to feel in control of your life again.

-If you feel that your stress and anxiety are too significant to tackle on your own, I encourage you to consider scheduling a free consultation with me to discuss your options and develop a plan forward.
-Just always keep in mind, there are options to help get you to your goals!
+If you feel that your stress and anxiety are too significant to tackle on your own, I encourage you to consider scheduling a screening call with me to discuss your options and develop a plan forward.
+Just keep in mind, there are always options to help get you to your goals!

 Stress: How Smart Phones Are Ruining Your Life